Science Fiction

 ‘Child’s Play’ By Stewart Storrar

-Set in the mid-22nd century, two boys delve into the world of holographic gaming where everything isn’t how it first seems.
+Set in the mid-22nd century, two boys delve into the world of holographic gaming.
+But their game isn’t how it first seems.

 Written by Scottish writer Stewart Storrar.